 It’s also important that you look through the written text for a few times to spot mistakes in grammar, syntax, and punctuation.
 Errors in job application show carelessness to detail which isn’t the impression you want to make.
 Use an online spell checker, such as Grammarly.com or Online-spellcheck.com.

-Now, it’s time to look at letter templates.
+Now, it’s time to look at letter templates and know how to write and How to End a Letter.
 Here’s an example of email application for a teaching position.

 As you see, this candidate keeps their email message very short and sweet.
 They mention the target position’s name and list their Bachelor’s and Master’s degrees.
 Then, she specifies that she was associated with the government aided school for 3 years.
 After that, the applicant points out their strengths in communication and classroom management and closes the message showing enthusiasm in joining the organization.